Tokenization & RWA

 CEO & Editor-in-Chief

-French blockchain exchange Lise plans to list aerospace supplier ST Group on April 9, marking what could become Europe's first fully onchain IPO under the EU's Distributed Ledger Technology (DLT) pilot regime.
-The move positions both companies as test cases for distributed ledger implementation within traditional European capital formation, while France asserts regulatory leadership over London and Frankfurt in blockchain capital markets.
+French blockchain exchange Lise plans to list aerospace supplier ST Group on April 9 in what could become Europe’s first real on-chain IPO under the EU’s Distributed Ledger Technology (DLT) pilot regime.

 Disclaimer of Warranty